Togo (dog): Death and posthumous recognition

-Film adaptation
+Film adaptations

 A film adaptation about Togo's efforts was produced by Walt Disney Pictures and released on December 20, 2019, on Disney+.
 Willem Dafoe stars in the film as Leonhard Seppala, the owner of Togo.
 Principal production on the film ran from September 24, 2018, to February 2019 in Calgary.
 Togo was portrayed by dog actor Diesel, who is a direct descendant of Togo 14 generations back.

-A second 2019 film, The Great Alaskan Race from P12 films, also depicts the heroics of both team and does show both Balto and Togo - in this depiction Balto is represented by a large black-and-white Alaskan Malamute - but focuses primarily on Seppala.
-The film is accurate to an extent, and more-so than some other depictions, but does still deviate from reality and did not include a few major events - however, like the Disney film it does focus on both Togo and Balto, rather than Balto alone - though it did incorrectly give credit to both teams jointly for the last 50 mile stretch.
+A second 2019 film, The Great Alaskan Race from P12 films, also depicts the heroics of both team and does show both Balto and Togo.